Agritopia

-Agritopia is a 166 acremixed use planned community in Gilbert, Maricopa County, Arizona.
-It was designed with the intent of encouraging agrarianism and fostering community bonds in a mixed-income, mixed-density setting.
-It is a multi-zoned agrihood community with a certified organic farm and commercial spaces.
+Agritopia is a 166 acre planned community in Gilbert, Maricopa County, Arizona.
+It is a mixed use community, designed with the intent of encouraging agrarianism and fostering community bonds in a mixed-income, mixed-density setting.
+It is a multi-zoned agrihood community with a USDA-certified organic farm and commercial spaces.

+Located off of Arizona Loop 202, the development consists of several hundred single-family units alongside an assisted living facility, school, commercial spaces, and a functioning urban farm sustained by the community's members.
+The farm maintains a limited compilation of small-stock animals, an orchard, and a variety of different field crops.

 Neighborhood and history

-The neighborhood was first envisioned in 1990 by Joe Johnston, a Gilbert resident who saw developing the land upon which sat his family farm as a means of "creating place" in a rapidly urbanizing environment.
-His family gave their blessing for Johnston to develop the land, and construction began in the early 2000s.
+The neighborhood was originally the Johnston family hay farm, purchased in 1960 by James Johnston.
+The rapid growth of the Phoenix suburbs led to the expansion of Arizona Loop 202, which cut the family's property in half.
+Over time, the family was pressed to sell the land.
+James' son Joe Johnston sought to re-develop the farm into a planned community after his father's retirement in the 1990s, as a means of "creating place" against the backdrop of Phoenix's urban sprawl.
+His family gave their blessing for Johnston to develop the land, and construction began in the early 2000s; the family home and tool shed were redeveloped into the restaurants "Joe's Farm Grill" and a coffee shop respectively.
+The family barn was converted to house multiple restaurants and businesses.
+Ground was broken for home construction in 2003.

+Johnston's idea for the neighborhood arose from his experiences travelling internationally, wherein he came to appreciate the "tight-knit [...] welcoming spirit" of many of the communities he visited.
+He has described the mixed-use development style as "reminiscent of life in Europe, but in an 'American sort of way.'"

-The community contains 452 lots on which the developer built single family homes, cottages, and bungalows, all in neotraditional architectural styles from the early 20th century United States.
-The community also includes a functioning urban farm, a community garden, a private 470-student Christian school, a community center, a retirement home, and four restaurants.
-The developers established neighborhood covenants which encouraged home-based and agricultural businesses, and pedestrian transit, but discouraged rental housing.
+The community contains 452 lots on which the developer built single family homes, cottages and bungalows all in neotraditional architectural styles from the early 20th century United States based upon styles found in Arizona at that time (Spanish eclectic, American craftsman, Northern European revival, and ranch).
+The community also includes a functioning urban farm, a community garden, a private 470-student Christian school, a community center, a retirement home, four restaurants, as well as a brewery, florist, and letterpress.
+The developers established neighborhood covenants which encouraged home-based and agricultural businesses and the maximization of walkability and owner-occupancy.
+The community's 'kid-pod' allows parents to grant a relative degree of freedom to their children while keeping them secure inside an enclosed area, with one parent always being responsible for their guardianship and observation.
 Homes range from 1300 sqft to 7000 sqft.
 Street and home designs are intended to encourage socialization among neighbors.

-Within Agritopia are currently two stand-alone restaurants.
-Joe's Farm Grill was featured on the Food Network's show "Diners, Drive-Ins and Dives" hosted by Guy Fieri.
+Joe's Farm Grill was featured on the Food Network show Diners, Drive-Ins and Dives hosted by Guy Fieri.
 Next door is The Coffee Shop, which won an episode of Food Network's Cupcake Wars.
-A set of buildings called "Barnone" features artisanal craftsmen selling their goods and making them onsite.